 There are several ways to put Williams’ %R to work.
 This indicator is most commonly used to determine overbought/oversold levels, provide momentum confirmations and trade signals.

 When the indicator is above -20, the asset is considered to be overbought.
 When it falls below -80, the asset is oversold.
 The good thing is the indicator will use both readings as by default.
 You, therefore, don’t have to adjust the settings before putting the indicator into action.
-Don’t let the seeming simplicity of this tool fool you: overbought doesn’t not always mean the price is about to go down, just as oversold doesn’t necessarily mean that the price action will go through the roof.
+Don’t let the seeming simplicity of this tool fool you: overbought does not always mean the price is about to go down, just as oversold doesn’t necessarily mean that the price action will go through the roof.

 Of course, all trends are destined to reverse.
 Yet, overbought/oversold levels don’t tell you when to expect the reversal.
 Suchlike signals can be used to confirm readings, received from other indicators.
 Beware of false and late signals, however, as they are quite common when trading with a single indicator and no confirmations.

 In trading, momentum is just as important as the direction of the trend.
-A strong momentum would mean the trend is destined to last some more.
+A strong momentum means the trend is destined to last some more.
 Adversely, when the momentum becomes weaker, the trend runs out of its strength and can be expected to stagnate or even reverse.
 This kind of information is of great use to any trader.

 Imagine you have spotted a newborn bullish trend.
 Should the %R reach -20 and stay above it, the current trend will probably last.
-If the opposite is true and %R stay below, the trend might be running out of steam and can, therefore, be expected to reverse.
+If the opposite is true and %R stays below, the trend might be running out of steam and can, therefore, be expected to reverse.
 The same applies to the negative trends.
 When the indicator is below -80, the trend is stronger and can be expected to last.
 When it gets above the -80 threshold, the reversal is possible.